seizaku/next-query-builder/README.md

 | **`fields-config.ts`**     | Maps and configures database fields for the query builder.
 Update to modify or add fields.|
 | **`panel-tabs.tsx`**             | Defines and organizes fields into tabs for the rule panel.                                                  |

+## Environment Variables

+To run this project, you will need to copy paste the variables from .env.example to your .env file

 ## Installation

 To get a local copy up and running, follow these simple steps: